Patiopoulo-Perdikaki Road

 Is the road from Patiopoulo to Perdikaki challenging?

 This road is renowned for its numerous perils.
-It is either a steep climb or descent with minimal grip.
-Unless you’re up for a challenge it might just be better to walk or something.
-It is extremely narrow with severe drops on either side of the sloping track and there are no strong barriers to stop weary travellers from plummeting to their doom!
-If you really want to risk your life for no apparent reason – ride it at night, there are no lights to guide your way at all.
-This is a hazardous road, especially at night, when the visibility is much reduced.
-Moreover, there are often no markings or lines which mean a lot of night-time travelers drive straight off the road and plunge to their deaths.
-Here’s a tip: don’t glance down at your phone on this motorway!
+It involves either a steep climb or descent with minimal grip.
+Unless you’re up for a challenge, it might just be better to walk or something.
+It is extremely narrow with severe drops on either side of the sloping track, and there are no strong barriers to stop weary travelers from plummeting to their doom!
+If you really want to risk your life for no apparent reason, ride it at night; there are no lights to guide your way at all.
+This is a hazardous road, especially at night when visibility is much reduced.
+Moreover, there are often no markings or lines, which means many nighttime travelers drive straight off the road and plunge to their deaths.
+Here’s a tip: don’t glance down at your phone on this motorway.
 It is meandering, hard to predict, and you may just end up at the bottom of a mountainside.
-It’s an adrenaline junkies dream.
+It’s an adrenaline junkie's dream.

 How steep is the road from Patiopoulo to Perdikaki?

-The road starts at Perdikaki a village at an elevation of 700m above the sea level, and winds uphill to Patiopoulo, rising to an altitude of 1,160m.
-Over this distance the elevation gain is 824m (2,706ft) with some sections up to 21.8% of maximum gradient.
+The road starts at Perdikaki, a village at an elevation of 700m above sea level, and winds uphill to Patiopoulo, rising to an altitude of 1,160m.
+Over this distance, the elevation gain is 824m (2,706 ft), with some sections up to 21.8% of the maximum gradient.

 Pic&video: Ser Pappas